mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 This approach also handles the rare case where the client sees a network error on an application connection but the monitoring connection is still healthy.
-If we did not cancel the monitor check in this scenario, then the server would remain in the Unknown state until the next isMaster response (up to maxAwaitTimeMS).
+If we did not cancel the monitor check in this scenario, then the server would remain in the Unknown state until the next hello or legacy hello response (up to maxAwaitTimeMS).
 A potential real world example of this behavior is when Azure closes an idle connection in the application pool.

-Retry ismaster calls once
+Retry hello or legacy hello calls once
-'''''''''''''''''''''''''
+''''''''''''''''''''''''''''''''''''''

-A monitor's connection to a server is long-lived and used only for ismaster calls.
+A monitor's connection to a server is long-lived and used only for hello or legacy hello calls.
 So if a server has responded in the past, a network error on the monitor's connection means that there was a network glitch, or a server restart since the last check, or that the server is truly down.
 To handle the case